karimra/gnmic/docs/advanced/inputs/input_intro.md

 All Input types have an `outputs` field, under which the user can defined the downstream destination(s) of the consumed data.
 This way, data consumed once, can be exported multiple times.

+!!!info
+    The same `gnmic` instance can act as gNMI collector, input and output simultaneously.

 Example:

 ```yaml